PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

 # POWERCOMMANDS DESIGN PRINCIPLES AND GUIDLINES
 # Design principles
  The design principles for this project is to keep the Core lightweight and simple.
 The Core components is components that you probably or very often will use, while Custom Components do not have that characteristic feature.
-Another restriction for the Core components is that they should avoid to add any third party dependancies, that way you know exactly what code you are running.
+Another restriction for the Core components is that they should avoid to add any third party dependencies, that way you know exactly what code you are running.

 The core components should be reliable and robust and do not change much over time.
-That statement applies from the day when the project has reached 1.0 status, the current staus I would say is 0.5, hopefully the core part of this project reach level 1.0 before the end of this year (2022).
+That statement applies from the day when the project has reached 1.0 status, the current status I would say is 0.5, hopefully the core part of this project reach level 1.0 before the end of this year (2022).

- Custom component are aloud to break that rule, custom components should on the other hand avoid to have depandencies to the Core components, they should be design to work as stand-alone components.
+ Custom component are aloud to break that rule, custom components should on the other hand avoid to have dependencies to the Core components, they should be design to work as stand-alone components.

 # Components
 ## <a name='Maincomponents'></a>Main components